gsotti/stackradar/README.md

-# LogPilot 🚀
+# LogRadar 🚀

-A simple, self-hosted log aggregation service - an alternative to Papertrail.
+A simple, self-hosted log aggregation service - as an alternative to Papertrail.

 ## Features